oftc/oftc-web/Tor.md

 Take into consideration however that because of the "anonymous" nature of Tor it is often ripe for abuse.
 That is, spam emanating from or ban evasion by means of connecting via Tor.
-While we do our best to not adversely effect legitimate or at least civil users of Tor, from time to time an exit node may fall prey to a KLine while we work to mitigate abuse.
+While we do our best to not adversely affect legitimate or at least civil users of Tor, from time to time an exit node may fall prey to a KLine while we work to mitigate abuse.